Is There a Bank of America Virtual Credit Card? The Answer

 No, Bank of America doesn’t issue virtual cards in the traditional sense, but it does provide other digital payment options that serve a similar purpose.

-For example, it offers Virtual Travel Cards for businesses[1].
-These are disposable virtual account numbers generated for each purchase[1].
-Virtual Travel Cards enable managers to optimize their travel programs, implement stronger controls, and create fast and accurate expense reports with enriched transaction data[1].
+For example, it offers Virtual Travel Cards[1] for businesses which are disposable virtual account numbers generated for each purchase[1].
+These temporary credit card numbers from Bank of America enable managers to optimize their travel programs, implement stronger controls, and create fast and accurate expense reports with enriched transaction data[1].

-Bank of America customers looking for a personal virtual card solution can access the following alternatives:
+While there’s no Bank of America virtual credit card, customers looking for a personal virtual card solution can access the following alternatives:

 Digital Wallet Integration

 By adding their physical Bank of America cards to a digital wallet app, the user can access digital versions of the cards from their mobile device, such as a smartphone or smartwatch[2].
+This solution provides an alternative to using a dedicated Bank of America virtual credit card.
 Instead of having to carry a plastic card with them, the user can pay with the chosen device at checkout.

 Bank of America also has a $0 Liability Guarantee, which ensures users aren’t responsible for any unauthorized charges on their cards, provided they report the issue timely[2].